 It varies between 15 and 25 hours a week, depending on the phase of training.
 I’ll generally do three swims a week varying between 1 and 1.5 hours or 3-5kms a session.
 Riding usually consists of two medium length sessions on the Wahoo Kickr during the week (I’ve become a Zwift addict!), and a long ride of 5-7 hours on a Saturday.
 Running consists of two to three sessions during the week and a long run on Sunday.
 I also do two strength sessions a week, and two to three sessions in the sauna for recovery.

 I just love triathlon so it’s not hard.
 With the three different sports and strength training, it never gets boring.
 There’s also so many inspirational and humbling stories in triathlon to keep you motivated.

-- Ironman World Championship in Kona Hawaii, October 2018
+- Ironman World Championship Kona Hawaii – Finisher

 - Ironman Western Australia, Busselton: 8th – Qualified for the Ironman World Championship 2018